 Most home chefs want a compact and convenient deep fryer that they can easily store when not in use.
 You can find these at many home goods stores or department stores.
 Your basic model allows for tossing foods into the oil, then using a spoon or spatula to remove them before eating.
 However, there are some much better models out there that streamline the frying process and give you perfectly fried foods each time you use it.

 Before you go to the store to shop for a deep fryer, consider where you’ll store it.
 You may even want to measure that space so you can be sure the one you choose fits.
 Consider whether you want to reuse oil or not.
-If you are on a low-fat diet, you might want to look at air fryers in addition to the traditional ones.
+If you are on a low-fat diet, you might want to look at our guide to the best air fryer instead.

 Safety is of the utmost importance when using a deep fryer.
 Hot oil can cause devastating burns to the body or damage to the kitchen.
 If you have small kids, you need to look for those with an automatic shut-off, detachable cord and a guard to prevent splatters or spills.
 Non-slip feet prevent the unit from being pulled off the counter.

 Another thing to consider before making your choice is the care and maintenance of the unit.
 You want one that is easy to take apart and wash and that doesn’t require a lot of time and effort maintaining it.
 A look at the owner’s manual will help you decide whether the care of the fryer is worth it.
 These are the major considerations of buying a deep fat fryer.

 An electric deep fryer is an indoor kitchen appliance powered by electricity, used to fry foods that need to be submerged in hot oil.
 The deep fryer heats the oil in the cooking chamber, and this is how you get to flash fry foods.
 An electric deep fryer has a couple of advantages, such as being easy to use and safe.

 There is less that can go wrong when you use electricity.
 The downside is that you need to be close to a power source, so you can’t use it away from home.